nus-cs2103-AY2324S2/ip/README.md

 }
 ```
 ##
-What are you waiting for, download DukeYarr now and join our other happy users!
+What are you waiting for?
+Download DukeYarr now and join our other happy users!
 > The ~~One Piece~~ Productivity!
 The ~~One Piece~~ Productivity is real! – Whitebeard